If you have a MAC, you can format your disk in MAS OS partition (HFS+ Journaled).

 3. In the Computer Management window, click "Disk Management".

-4. Right click on the disk you want to format then click the "Format" option.
+4. Right click on the disk you want to format then click the "Add a simple Volume" option.

 5. Select the option GPT.
 Then click on OK.

 6. Then click on the following button several times until you reach the following screen: